mopidy/mopidy/docs/service.rst

 Configuration
 =============

-All configuration is in :file:`/etc/mopidy`, not in your user's home directory.
+All configuration is in :file:`/etc/mopidy/mopidy.conf`, not in your user's home directory.

-The main configuration file is :file:`/etc/mopidy/mopidy.conf`.
-If there are more than one configuration file, this is the configuration file with the highest priority, so it can override configs from all other config files.
-Thus, you can do all your changes in this file.

 mopidy user
 ===========

-The init script runs Mopidy as the ``mopidy`` user, which is automatically created when you install the Mopidy package.
+The Mopidy service runs as the ``mopidy`` user, which is automatically created when you install the Mopidy package.
 The ``mopidy`` user will need read access to any local music you want Mopidy to play.

 Subcommands